landlab/landlab/docs/what_is_landlab.rst

 An Introduction to Landlab
 ==========================

-(Written by Greg Tucker, December 2013)
+(originally authored by Greg Tucker, December 2013)

 Landlab is a Python software package that supports numerical modeling in earth science, and especially those fields that deal with earth-surface dynamics, including geomorphology,